maxlim33/scriptrunner-demo-examples/README.md

 ---

-**The following documentation is from the upstream [ScriptRunner Migration Project](https://bitbucket.org/adaptavistlabs/migration-example-project).**
+**The following documentation is from the upstream [ScriptRunner Migration Example Project](https://bitbucket.org/adaptavistlabs/migration-example-project).**

 ---